andredesousa/spring-best-practices/README.md

 # Spring Best Practices

 Spring is an application framework and inversion of control container for the Java platform.
-These tips are based on Quarkus documentation, books, articles and professional experience.
+These tips are based on Spring documentation, books, articles and professional experience.

 ## Table of Contents